Search

 GETs devices can support increased power flow across transmission systems, which shows innovative uses of technology.
 How utilities and transmission operators will implement the capabilities from GETs in practice remains to be seen.
 A few potential operational uses of GETs include:

-• Transmission congestion relief: Dynamic line rating (DLR) can be used to increase the temporary capacity of transmission lines, and power flow control (PFC) can be used to reroute power over an alternate route to prevent congested lines from being overloaded and risking a fault.
+• Transmission congestion relief: Dynamic Line Rating (DLR) can be used to increase the temporary capacity of transmission lines, and power flow control (PFC) can be used to reroute power over an alternate route to prevent congested lines from being overloaded and risking a fault.

 • Reduce curtailment from wind resources: Higher energy production at wind plants and increased cooling of nearby transmission lines correlate due to the same wind resource.
 DLR can help operators take advantage of this correlation (referred to as concurrent cooling), allowing more wind energy to be generated and transmitted during high wind periods than what the static rating might allow.